NCAlgebra/NC/DOCUMENTATION/README.md

 ## Version 6.0.0

+1. Paclet installation.
+NCAlgebra is now paclet installable!

-1. Changed cannonical representation of noncommutative expressions to allow for powers to be present in `NonCommutativeMultiply`.
+2. Changed cannonical representation of noncommutative expressions to allow for powers to be present in `NonCommutativeMultiply`.

     > **WARNING:** THIS IS A BREAKING CHANGE THAT CAN AFFECT EXISTING